lfit/itpol/protecting-code-integrity.md

   but with fewest extra security features
 - [Nitrokey Pro](https://shop.nitrokey.com/shop/product/nitrokey-pro-3):
-  Similar to the Nitrokey Start, but is tamper-resistant and offers more security features (see the U2F section of the guide)
+  Similar to the Nitrokey Start, but is tamper-resistant and offers more security features (but not U2F, see the Fido U2F section of the guide)
 - [Yubikey 4](https://www.yubico.com/product/yubikey-4-series/): Proprietary
   hardware and software, but cheaper than Nitrokey Pro and comes available in the USB-C form that is more useful with newer laptops; also offers additional security features such as U2F

-Our recommendation is to pick a device that is capable of both smartcard functionality and U2F, which means either a Nitrokey Pro, or a Yubikey 4.
+Our recommendation is to pick a device that is capable of both smartcard functionality and U2F, which, at the time of writing, means a Yubikey 4.

 #### Configuring your smartcard device